NinevaStudios/nineva-docs/docs/ue-plugins/ios-goodies.md

 This function fades screen and displays native loading spinner at the middle.
 Call `ShowLoadingDialog` to begin showing a loading screen.
 Call `DismissLoadingDialog` to dismiss it after the background work is done.

-!> All user interface iteractions are blocked during the lifetime of the loading screen
+!> All user interface interactions are blocked during the lifetime of the loading screen

 # **App Store rate dialog**